• EnglishEspañol日本語한국어Português

 • Better alignment with Helm idioms and standards

-You can check full details on all the switches that can be flipped in the Chart's README.md.
+You can see the full details of all the switches you can toggle in the README.md chart.

 Components

-When you install the Kubernetes integration using nri-bundle, these two components are installed by default:
+When you install the Kubernetes integration using nri-bundle, these 2 components are installed by default:

 Component